 The global trading system is in disarray.
 The COVID-19 epidemic has led to a steep drop in trade.
-The World Trade Organization (WTO) expects a decline in merchandise trade between 13 and 32 per cent this year.
-The trade dispute between the United States and China threatens to escalate in a serious way again.
-The United States are putting the global trade order in jeopardy by blocking nominations for the appellate body of the WTO.
-The WTO Ministerial Meeting has been called off; the Director General has announced that he would step down.
+The World Trade Organization (WTO) expects a decline in merchandise trade of between 13 and 32 per cent this year.
+The trade dispute between the United States and China is threatening to seriously escalate again.
+The United States is putting the global trade order in jeopardy by blocking nominations for the appellate body of the WTO.
+The WTO Ministerial Meeting has been called off; the Director General has announced that he will step down.
 What is going on?
 Are we facing the end of the post-World War II global trading order?
-Following up on the introductory economics classes of the first semester, "The Political Economy of World Trade" aims at providing a hands-on approach to the analysis of international trade relations.
+Following on from the introductory economics classes of the first semester, "The political economy of world trade" aims at providing a hands-on approach to the analysis of international trade relations.
 This course has a strong policy orientation, using current issues and challenges in trade policymaking as the starting point of each session.
-Economic research and theoretical elements will be studied to arrive at concrete policy options.
+Economic research and theoretical elements will be studied in order to come to concrete policy options.

 This course is for 2nd year MIA and MPP students only.